marxin/texi2rst-generated/sphinx/gccint/gcc-and-portability.rst

 The purpose of portability is to reduce the total work needed on the compiler; it was not of interest for its own sake.

-.. index:: endianness

-.. index:: autoincrement addressing, availability
+.. index:: endianness, autoincrement addressing, availability, abort

-.. index:: abort

 GCC does not contain machine dependent code, but it does contain code that depends on machine parameters such as endianness (whether the most